nwoke008/alx-low_level_programming/0x02-functions_nested_loops/README.md

- adding the previous two terms
+prints the first 98 Fibonacci numbers